Sebastian-Barrett/sebsite/CNC.md

 permalink: /cnc
 ---

-# CNC milling
+# CNC machining
 <div class="clearfix">
     <video autoplay muted loop playsinline controls src="/sebsite/images/redback/laser cutting.mp4" class="rightfloat"></video>
     <p class="leftfloat">I learnt CNC machining in 2020 and it has become one of my most valuable skills.
-I have machined parts for many personal projects; including <a href="/redback">Redback Racing</a>, my thesis, my <a href="/Machinistchess">chess board</a>.
-I work at UNSW designing and making parts for UNSW researchers, which has greatly expanded my skills!
-Researchers always seem to want massive or tiny parts, they often have unusual material requirements, and sometimes only have an idea but no knowledge about how to make it.
+I have machined parts for many personal projects; including <a href="/redback">Redback Racing</a>, my thesis, my <a href="/Machinistchess">chess board</a>. </p>
+    <p>I work at UNSW designing and making parts for UNSW researchers, which has greatly expanded my skills!
+Researchers always seem to want massive or tiny parts, they often have unusual material requirements, and sometimes only have an idea but no knowledge about how to make it.</p>
-    I also enjoy teaching CNC machining to students at the Kirby Makerspace and I wrote the CNC inductions and learning material.</p>
+    <p>I also enjoy teaching CNC machining to students at the Kirby Makerspace where I run machine inductions for our Tormach, Symbiosis and HAAS 3 and 5 axis machines.
+I wrote the <a href="https://www.making.unsw.edu.au/learn/haas-5-axis-32-induction/" target="_blank">CNC inductions</a> where students are given their first part to program.
+I also got to write the advanced learning material
+    <a href="https://www.making.unsw.edu.au/learn/advanced-cnc-milling-feeds-and-speeds-and-more/" target="_blank"></a> for students which covers <a href="https://www.making.unsw.edu.au/learn/advanced-cnc-milling-feeds-and-speeds-and-more/" target="_blank">feed and speeds</a>, <a href="https://www.making.unsw.edu.au/learn/advanced-cnc-milling-probing/" target="_blank">probing</a>, <a href="https://www.making.unsw.edu.au/learn/advanced-cnc-milling-tooling/" target="_blank">tooling</a> and other <a href="https://www.making.unsw.edu.au/learn/advanced-cnc-milling-machinist-essentials/" target="_blank">essential knowledge</a> in depth.</p>
 </div>

 <div class="clearfix">